If you know of any locations where feijoas are growing in UK public parks would love to hear.

 Thanks to Rochelle and Jason for confirming the plant is the right red dot on the map.
 The plant has just finished flowering end of August and there’s a few photos below.
 A big thanks for checking for all of us!

-Kew Gardens – Last time I was there was in 2014, I sadly can’t remember exact location.
+Added a photo at the top of the page.
+Last time I was there was in 2014, I sadly can’t remember exact location.
 It was growing against a red brick wall which makes me think either the Mansion or Kitchen Garden.
 If you do know or have a photo we can use on here we’d appreciate it.
-Would also love seeds from this plant too π.
+Would also love seeds from this plant too 😉.

 Feijoas in South Hampton